February 20, 2022

 What it does mean is whole-hearted, unreserved, unconditional desire for the well-being of the other.

 Nothing is held back.
 There is no hesitation.
 No calculation of costs and benefits.
 No expectation of receiving anything in return.
 No pay offs.

 There is only total desiring of the well-being of the other for their own good.

 Oddly, this might also mean you might not like the other.
 Might oppose some of their behaviours.
-Might speak against some of what they stand for.
+Might speak and act against some of what they stand for.

 But if you agape your enemies, the ways you express your dislike and opposition will always also express your total desiring of their well-being.

 Jesus in fact gives 3 specific suggestions for how to agape our enemies:

 - Do good.

 Means: do well, rightly, becomingly, truly, justly, honourably.